zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 _New York Times_ reporter Cade Metz has been writing a book about the people who believed in AGI before it was cool.
 That's a subject that I think I know some things about, so we've been having on-the-record conversations occasionally, which I'd like to publish here (for transparency's sake, not because a 30,000-word transcript dump is necessarily that interesting).

-The recordings (with varying amounts of background noise) are available—

-[TODO: redact and host recordings]

-Or you can consider the transcripts below, which have been edited for clarity.
-(There are a few redactions indicated by "[...]" where either we went off the record or I wanted to cut something from this publication.)
+The transcripts below have been edited for clarity, and relevant hyperlinks have been inserted.
+(Hyperlinks in emails are in the original.)
+There are a few redactions indicated by "[...]" where either we went off the record or I wanted to cut something from this publication.

+[TODO: redact and host recordings, maybe put each recording link under the date header The recordings (with varying amounts of background noise) are available]

 ### 21 March 2025